joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 that serious, that I was going to go in to work after my appointment.)
 After a few minutes my doctor came back and said, "So... we're going to call 911."
-She told me that my left lung had collapsed, and then a few minutes later introduced me to the emergeency doctor and two SFFD paramedics who were going to take me to the emergency room at a hospital across town by ambulance.
-The paramedics had brought a guerney with them, but I told them I felt well enough to walk down to the ambulance (after all, I had just walked to get my X-ray!), but they told me that under no circumstances was I going to walk myself.
-I told them that under no circumstances was I going to lay down in the guerney because it would be incredibly painful, but fortunately it was fancy enough to transform into an upright seated position and they wheeled me out into the ambulance that way..
+She told me that my left lung had collapsed, and then a few minutes later introduced me to the emergency doctor and two SFFD paramedics who were going to take me to the emergency room at a hospital across town by ambulance.
+The paramedics had brought a gurney with them, but I told them I felt well enough to walk down to the ambulance (after all, I had just walked to get my X-ray!), but they told me that under no circumstances was I going to walk myself.
+I told them that under no circumstances was I going to lay down in the gurney because it would be incredibly painful, but fortunately it was fancy enough to transform into an upright seated position and they wheeled me out into the ambulance that way..

 The ambulance ride itself was fairly uneventful.
 I had never been in an ambulance before so I made some small talk with the paramedics in the back with me, and tried to ignore my heart rate approaching 130 bpm.
-Although my condition was serious, it evidently wasn't serious enough to warrent turning on the sirens.
+Although my condition was serious, it evidently wasn't serious enough to warrant turning on the sirens.
 I do remember, however, that as we pulled in to the hospital there was a pretty big bump as we drove onto the driveway to the emergency room and I remember thinking how that bump must have added some unnecessary pain to a lot